Welcome to NAppGUI

 - Cairo: Cairo is a C-based 2d vector drawing library.
 Unlike GDI+ or Quarzt 2D, it is multiplatform and can be downloaded independently for be incorporated into any software project (under LGPL license).
 Since its version 3, GTK+ uses Cairo for all low level widget rendering tasks.
 GTK+2 also used Cairo to create PDFs for printing.
 NAppGUI uses Cairo to implement draw2d wrapper on GNU/Linux platform, since this library is found naturally in all desktop environments based on GTK+: Gnome, Cinnamon, LXDE, Mate, Pantheon, Sugar or Xfce.
 Technically Cairo is quite advanced, being up to Quartz 2D in terms of functionality.
 Supports affine transformations, image masking, bezier splines, text rendering and PDF/PostScript output surfaces.

 - C stdlib: C is a small and beautiful language, but provided no built-in support functions.
 During the 1970s the C language became increasingly popular and users start sharing ideas about solving common and repetitive tasks.
-With the C standardization in 1980s some of these ideas became the C library, which provides a basic set of mathematical functions, string manipulation, type conversions, and I/O. NAppGUI integrates in one way or another a large part of the standard library within osbs, so we avoid using it directly in higher level packages.
-We also do not recommend its use in final applications.
-In the section Standard C library you can find a discussion about it.
+With the C standardization in 1980s some of these ideas became the C library, which provides a basic set of mathematical functions, string manipulation, type conversions, and I/O. NAppGUI integrates in one way or another its functionality, so we do not recommend its use in final applications (see Sewer).

 5. Low level and High level